Hero Background

 Can You Be Placed In The Memorial Reef With A Loved One?

-Yes, there are options that allow you to be placed inside the memorial reef with a loved one, or multiple family members.
+Yes, some options allow you to be placed inside the memorial reef with a loved one or multiple family members.
 You can even be laid to rest with a beloved pet.